Recent

 loading

 Page-write support in the AT28C256 can significantly speed up programming, but it depends on tight timing.
-The Arduino Mega is too slow to use this feature reliably, while faster platforms like the Arduino Due make it practical and stable.
+The Arduino MEGA is too slow to use this feature reliably, while faster platforms like the Arduino DUE make it practical and stable.